rhyman18/rhyman18/README.md

 <img align="center" src="header.png" />

 An independent Programmer who loves to create and share projects about web application technology!
 I've enjoyed PHP & JavaScript and make it the main language in creating a project.
-My priority is mastering Laravel Framework.
+My speciality is Laravel Framework.

 - 🔭 I’m currently freelancer and take order for request create website
 - 🌱 I’m currently learning about cloud technology for back-end apps